Investment and Wealth Management Australia

 Indexing Investing Made Simple

-While most assets can be held directly (such as BHP Billiton shares, or an investment property) many types of investment options are held indirectly, through managed superannuation funds.
+While most assets can be held directly (such as BHP Billiton shares, or an investment property) many types of investment options are held indirectly, through managed funds.
 Within managed funds, you essentially have the choice to use either an active fund manager or a passive fund manager.

 Active fund managers are actively managing their investments - buying and selling more prolifically - trying to beat other investors and fund managers.
 As a result, they tend to have higher costs of investing and charge a higher fee for managing their investments.
 This is known as a "management expense ratio" (MER).